 So welcome to my first Fashion Edit series addressing style at any age.

-If you don't know her, Jacynth Bassett, a Law Graduate from Cambridge University, is a contributing writer for The Huffington Post; contributing author for internationally published book "Having It All After 50",;weekly Style Advisor for one of the largest 45+ female forums: The Menopause Room; ViewVo accredited 'Expert Mentor' - as Seen In The Sunday Times ; a regular speaker on panels and podcasts discussing ageism in Fashion and being a female entrepreneur and recognised as changing the face of the Fashion Industry by Branding Magazine .
-Q: Hi Jacynth, thanks for agreeing to interview; to start with tell us how you went from an academic background in law to fashion and founding The-Bias-Cut?
+If you don’t know her, Jacynth Bassett, a Law Graduate from Cambridge University.
+She is a contributing writer for The Huffington Post.
+Contributing author for the internationally published book “Having It All After 50”.
+Weekly Style Advisor for one of the largest 45+ female forums: The Menopause Room.
+ViewVo accredited ‘Expert Mentor’ – as Seen In The Sunday Times.
+A regular speaker on panels and podcasts discussing ageism in Fashion and being a female entrepreneur.
+And recognised as changing the face of the Fashion Industry by Branding Magazine.

 Q: What is your and the-Bias-Cut philosophy?

-We believe that every woman should be able to find those exceptional pieces that truly celebrate the best version of herself today.
-So we curate limited collections featuring designs by some of today's most highly talented contemporary labels & designers, always with women in mind.
+A: We believe that every woman should be able to find those exceptional pieces that truly celebrate the best version of herself today.
+So we curate limited collections featuring designs by some of today’s most highly talented contemporary labels & designers.
+Always with women in mind.

-Indeed, our models are just normal women with very little to no prior modelling experience.
-They are simply our friends and/or customers - and they are all different ages, shapes, heights and sizes.
+A: Indeed, our models are just regular women with very little to no prior modelling experience.
+They are our friends and/or customers.
+And they are all different ages, shapes, heights and sizes.

-The first thing we do is always find out from designers and labels where their products are made and where their fabrics are sourced from.
-The next step is to only work with independent designers who truly care about their product and women.
-We aren't interested in brands that just want to make a quick buck - we want designers who are deeply passionate about their craftsmanship.
-So it's not been unheard of for designers to contact me to tell me they're changing the fabric or manufacturer of a particular design because they won't accept anything less than the best.
+A: The first thing we do is always find out from designers and labels where their products are made and where their fabrics are sourced from.
+The next step is to only work with independent designers who genuinely care about their products and women.
+We aren’t interested in brands that want to make a quick buck.
+We want designers who are deeply passionate about their craftsmanship.
+So it’s not been unheard of for designers to contact me to tell me they’re changing the fabric or manufacturer of a particular design because they won’t accept anything less than the best.

-Conversely, at times when meeting designers and agents, they have been shocked at my studying the fabric composition of the garments.
-To me that says one thing: they don't really care about quality.
-So I know straight away they aren't right for the-Bias-Cut.com.
+Conversely, when meeting designers and agents, they were shocked at my studying the fabric composition of the garments.
+To me, that says one thing: they don’t care about quality.
+So I know straight away they aren’t suitable for the-Bias-Cut.com.

 Q: Once a label has passed the initial hurdles, how do you select the particular garments for your collections?

-When it comes to style, we select the pieces that are modern, but still won't date in years to come.
-Plus everything we choose has to be highly wearable and versatile.
-We're very proud that pieces we sell have since been featured in the likes of Vogue, The Sunday Times Style, Grazia, Stylist and more.
+A: When it comes to style, we select modern pieces but still won’t date in years to come.
+Plus, everything we choose has to be highly wearable and versatile.
+As a result, we’re very proud that the pieces we sell have since been featured in Vogue, The Sunday Times Style, Grazia, Stylist and more.

-We pride ourself on our deep and up-to-date understanding of fabrics.
-From naturals to synthetics, we understand the good from the bad, and why one fabric might (or might not be) the right choice for a particular garment.
-If we don't believe the correct fabric has been chosen for the purpose, we won't include that piece - no matter how great it looks.
+A: We pride ourselves on our deep and up-to-date understanding of fabrics.
+From naturals to synthetics, we understand the good from the bad and why one fabric might (or might not be) the right choice for a particular garment.
+Therefore, we won’t include that piece if we don’t believe the correct fabric has been chosen for the purpose.
+No matter how great it looks.
 Because to us, practicality is just as important as how it looks.

-Of course with quality comes cost.
-So we make sure that everything we choose is of a price that fairly represents the artisan skill, design and love that has gone into each garment.
-If we think it's overpriced, we won't sell it.
-And that's also where the versatility aspect comes in - we want women to have great cost per wear.
+Of course, with quality comes a cost.
+So we make sure that everything we choose is of a price that reasonably represents the artisan skill, design, and love in each garment.
+If we think it’s overpriced, we won’t sell it.
+And that’s also where the versatility aspect comes in.
+We want women to have a high cost per wear.